marivifs-teaching/PHY555-2025/index.md

 *Lecture room:* B131

-*Office Hours:* Mondays and Wednesdays 3:30 pm - 4:30 pm
+*Office Hours:* Mondays and Wednesdays 3:30 pm - 4:30 pm.
+Note Mondays I will be in my IACS office.
+(The Institute for Advanced Computational Science is housed in the IACS/Laufer building, right next to the Life Sciences building.)

 [Syllabus](pages/syllabus.html)